Rockies vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have won in 16, or 43.2%, of the 37 contests they have been named as odds-on underdogs this year.
+- The Rockies have been underdogs in 38 games this season and have come away with the win 17 times (44.7%) in those contests.

-- Colorado is 14-19 this season when entering a game as the underdog by +105 or more on the moneyline.
+- Colorado has entered 32 games this season as the underdog by +110 or more and is 13-19 in those contests.

-- The Rockies have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 47.6% chance of walking away with the win.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.